shameekagarwal/shameekagarwal.github.io/_posts/2024-07-05-data-engineering.md

 - "conformed dimensions" - dimensions shared across multiple facts, e.g. date dimension. advantages -
   - helps combine the facts using the shared dimension. e.g. if we have two different facts for sales and profits, we can combine them using the date dimension. this helps us compare the cost and sales side by side
   - we can reuse the same dimension table across different dimensional models - this way, we save on the etl / storage costs of maintaining duplicate dimension tables
-- "degenerate dimension" - e.g. we have a sales fact table, with a foreign (surrogate) key for the category dimension. the category dimension only has two columns - the surrogate key and the category name. so, we can instead directly store the category name in the sales fact table. this usually occurs in the transactional fact table
+- "degenerate dimension" - e.g. we have a sales fact table, with a foreign (surrogate) key for the category dimension. the category dimension only has two columns - the surrogate key and the category name. so, we can instead directly store category name in the sales fact table. this is common in transactional fact table
 - "junk dimensions" - e.g. imagine we have a lot of indicators that are eating up a lot of width (therefore space) of the fact table, thus impacting its performance. so, we can instead extract these dimensions to its own table. note - the "cardinality" of these dimensions should be "low"
 - typically, we store all the possible values in the junk dimension. but, the number of rows in this junk dimension can grow a lot, e.g. m, n, p, q values for 4 columns respectively will mean a total of m * n * p * q combinations. so, we can -
   - store the dimensions "as we come across them" in this junk dimension instead of storing all combinations in a precomputed fashion